kyubxy/simai-analyzer/README.md

 developers and players easier.

 - A fault tolerant system.
-Malformed charts still partially come through without just throwing errors.
+Malformed charts still partially come through without just giving up and throwing errors.
 - Entirely functional, typed and well-tested code
 - Robust and clearly defined syntax parsing with Peggy.js
 - A stronger emphasis on correctness over performance
 - Sane API structure
 - Active support

-**What Simai Analyzer currently isn't**
+**What Simai Analyzer currently is not**

 - Fully AstroDX compatible (but should work in 99% of use-cases)
 - Fully MajData/3Simai compatible